 “All of the major scenes are built so they have the most impact, including the inevitable point when someone thinks the golem needs to be destroyed.
 When it happens in The Golem, though, the decision isn’t without consequences […] It may not be the scariest horror movie, since a lot of the turns are expected, but it is a well-rendered Golem tale.”
 Flickering Myth

 “Despite weaknesses in Ariel Cohen’s script, the Paz brothers are on form in their directors’ chairs.
 Their set is amazing, making for a dynamic location for the drama.
-The night scenes are very atmospheric, with the surrounding woodland looking like it holds all sorts of secrets and intrigue in the village as dim candles hint at hidden lives.
-Furthermore, as per JeruZalem, they show themselves as being equally adept at world building and capturing chaos.”
+The night scenes are very atmospheric, with the surrounding woodland looking like it holds all sorts of secrets and intrigue in the village as dim candles hint at hidden lives.”
 Horror Cult Films

 “The filmmakers smartly adapt ancient folklore and a period setting into a parable for hot-button 2018 issues of nationalism and immigration […] Although some of the gaudier gore FX (including exploding heads) don’t quite mesh with the restrained nature of what surrounds them, this Golem is consistently compelling and sincerely acted.”
 Horrorscreams Videovault